The question was posed here: Can Faith Ever Be Rational?

 Dangerous?
 Really?
 The nice young Vicar at church on Sunday is dangerous?

 Well, no, but that says more about him as a person, a normal human, rather than anything about his religion.
-It’s a remarkably happy state of affairs for many of us living currently that the religions are generally supported by nice people.
+It’s a remarkably happy state of affairs for many of us living currently that the main religions are generally supported by nice people.
 That he, the nice believer, relies on faith is the problem: faith, the enabler of dangerous beliefs and practices.

 Reason and evidence don’t come into that debate, because for both of them faith trumps reason and evidence.
 The Vicar may appeal to reason and evidence to explain how bad terrorism is, but the extremist can ignore such an appeal to reason, because the extremist can appeal to his faith, his conviction in what he believes, a conviction which is no less impressive to him than the love of Jesus is to the Vicar.